 21. What problems can occur when changing a patient’s body position during mechanical ventilation?

-It can cause an accidental extubation, disconnection, or kinking of the ventilator circuit.
+Accidental extubation, disconnection, or kinking of the ventilator circuit.

 22. What causes drug-induced distress during mechanical ventilation?

-It is caused by chemical dependencies (e.g., drugs, alcohol) and may result in restlessness, irritability, and insomnia.
+This can be caused by chemical dependencies (e.g., drugs, alcohol) and may result in restlessness, irritability, and insomnia.

 23. What is refractory hypoxemia?